 Often when you’re outside, you don’t want a roof over you.
 But on hot days, it is nice to have some shade.
 Pergolas add a beautiful architectural element and provide a sense of enclosure.
 They can be stained wood or painted to match the style of your home.
 Add a climbing vine to make your outdoor “roof” feel even cooler.

 Shade from canopy trees can also be a welcome roof.
-If you’re in the early stages of planning your outdoor room, consider designing with shade from nearby trees- you’ll be grateful you did come August!
+If you’re planning your outdoor room, consider designing with shade from nearby trees- you’ll be grateful you did come August!

 Make Outdoor Rooms Comfortable with Furniture